Last Updated on August 8, 2022 by lindseymahoney

-Are you a new real estate investor who is looking to find their first property?
-I am breaking down five simple questions for you to answer that will help you move forward and find your first real estate investment property!
+Are you a newbie looking to get into real estate investing?
+Today I am breaking down five simple questions for you to answer that will help you move forward and find your first real estate investment property!

 When my family moved back to Toledo, Ohio I had lots of ideas for investing in real estate along with becoming a licensed realtor myself.
 We tested out a few too many at the same time and to be honest, it was a stressful first year back in our hometown.
 My original plan was to purchase mobile home parks with my partner, but I decided to pivot strategies once three of our deals fell through.

-Questions New Real Estate Investors Need to Answer
+5 Questions Real Estate Investing Beginners Should Answer

 There are many different real estate investment strategies and it is important to know which one you prefer or would like to try.
 I mentioned that I tried to invest in mobile home parks, but it was really hard to break into.
 Investing in mobile home parks is very different from purchasing a rental property, flip property, or short team rental.